PavriLab/hicer-nf/README.md

 nextflow run t-neumann/hicer-nf --samples samples.txt --genome mm9 --re1 ^GATC,MboI

 # else you can specify the most essential things manually
+# if HICUP digest and bowtie2 index are not available
 nextflow run t-neumann/hicer-nf --samples samples.txt --genome mm9 --re1 ^GATC,MboI --fasta genome.fa --chromSizes chrom.sizes

+# if HICUP digest and bowtie2 index are available
+nextflow run t-neumann/hicer-nf --samples samples.txt --genome mm9 --re1 ^GATC,MboI --bowtie2 /path/to/bowtie2Index/genome_base_name --hicupDigest /path/to/hicup/digest/file --chromSizes chrom.sizes
 ```

+These invocations compute cooler and hic files for a default resolution list of 5kb, 10kb, 25kb, 50kb, 100kb, 250kb, 500kb and 1Mb.
+If you want resolutions that are not listed here you could use the `--resolutions` parameter (see below).

 ## Main arguments